kouk/permifrost/README.md

 If `*` is provided as the parameter for tables the grant statement will use the `ALL <object_type>s in SCHEMA` syntax.
 It will also grant to future tables and views.
 See Snowflake documenation for [`ON FUTURE`](https://docs.snowflake.net/manuals/sql-reference/sql/grant-privilege.html#optional-parameters)

-If a schema name includes an asterisk, such as `snowplow_*`, then all schemas that match this pattern will be included in grant statement.
-This can be coupled with the asterisk for table grants to grant permissions on all tables in all schemas that match the given pattern.
-This is useful for date-partitioned schemas.

 All entities must be explicitly referenced.
 For example, if a permission is granted to a schema or table then the database must be explicitly referenced for permissioning as well.
 Additionally, role membership must be explicit in the config file.
 If a role does not have a `member_of` list, it will have all roles it currently has revoked.

 Roles can accept "*" as a role name either alone or nested under the `include` key.
 There is optionally an `exclude` key that can be used if `include` is used. `"*"` will grant membership to all roles defined in the spec.
 Any roles defined in `exclude` will be removed from the list defined in `include`.